-The first step to finding a book in our collection is to look for it on the online Library catalogue: iDiscover.
+The first step to finding a book in our collection is to look for it on the online Library catalogue iDiscover.

-iDiscover is the University-wide catalogue which includes records for the University Library, Departmental Libraries, and College Libraries (including Magdalene). iDiscover is accessible online idiscover.cam.ac.uk and also through our Catalogue terminal located on the First Floor in the New Library.
+iDiscover is the University-wide catalogue that includes records for the University Library, Departmental Libraries, and College Libraries (including Magdalene). iDiscover is accessible online idiscover.cam.ac.uk and also through our Catalogue terminal located on the First Floor in the New Library.

 Information on how to find a Magdalene book is included below but there is also a very useful LibGuide which explains how to get the most out of using iDiscover and includes several useful introductory videos.

 If you have any questions about search strategies or need assistance with a particular enquiry, please ask the Library Team.

 Once you have located a record you can check if it is available to borrow in the “Request Options” section of the record.
 It will show how many copies are available to borrow, in the case below it is on loan as there are ‘0’ available.

 For further details, such as due date, click on ‘Magdalene College Library’.

 Under ‘Status’ it will tell you if it is on the shelf.